Paul Gilchrist: Portsmouth

 Ian St. John, then manager at 3rd Division Portsmouth, invited Gilchrist to join the struggling club.
 Although Gilchrist played in every remaining game that season, because of his history with their local rivals, he was made the scape-goat for his new club's problems, and was barracked by the home fans throughout every game.

 By the end of the 1977–78 season, Gilchrist had been joined at Portsmouth by his fellow ex-Saint, Bobby Stokes and St. John had been replaced as manager by Jimmy Dickinson, but he could not prevent Portsmouth being relegated into Division 4.
 By then, Gilchrist had played his last league game for the club.

-He made his final appearance for Portsmouth in a Football League Cup defeat at Swindon in August 1978, when he scored one of Portsmouth's goals.
-This prompted Swindon to offer to buy him.

 Swindon and Hereford

 Despite the fact that Bobby Smith was in charge of team affairs at 3rd Division Swindon, it was general manager Danny Williams who influenced the signing of Gilchrist in August 1978.
 Smith didn't take well to this, and within a month, he had bought Andy Rowland from Bury.

 Because of this, Gilchrist found it difficult to break into the first team, even though his scoring record was good – he scored six goals from ten games.
 He was one of the players who made way after a home defeat by Plymouth in January 1979 – and he only made seven more substitute appearances for the club, before leaving for 4th Division Hereford United in March 1980.

 At Hereford, he played every game to the end of the 1979–80 season and Hereford just managed to avoid having to apply to be re-elected to the League.
 His only goal for Hereford came in the final game of the season.

 At the start of the following season, in a pre-season friendly against Wolves, he suffered a broken cruciate ligament in his leg after a nasty tackle, and, despite a year of medical treatment, his football career was over.